drugdiller/instrument/sites/all/themes/boron/README.txt

 as a jumping off point for developing new sub-themes.
 This leaves your site positioned to take advantage of new HTML5 features as they come into vogue.

+THEME STRUCTURE
+-boron/ -- Contains all of theme files
+-boron/css -- all .css files
+-boron/templates -- all .tpl.php files

 PHILOSOPHY
 The goal of developing this theme was to convert the core Drupal templates to HTML5.
 Wherever possible, core markup, attributes and class names